What Did The Lord Of The Flies Say To Simon

 Psychological Interpretations

 Modern psychologists often analyze the boys' descent into savagery through the lens of trauma and attachment theory.
-The sudden loss of adult supervision and the constant threat of the unknown can be seen as traumatic experiences that trigger regressive behaviors.
+Also, the sudden loss of adult supervision and the constant threat of the unknown can be seen as traumatic experiences that trigger regressive behaviors.
 The boys' need for belonging and security leads them to form alliances, but these alliances are often based on fear and manipulation rather than genuine connection.

 Societal Critiques